smelserm/apacks/README.md

 make dev
 ```

-This will start both the Go backend and React frontend automatically.
+This will start both the Go backend and React client automatically.

 ### Running Tests